zowe/zowe-pli-language-support/packages/language/src/linking/README.md

 ## The Linker Algorithm

-The linker works in two steps: (1) symbol table and scope creation and (2) symbol resolution.
+The linker works in two steps:

+1. symbol table and scope creation
+2. symbol resolution

 The symbol table and scope creation step handles extracting declarations from AST nodes (e.g., from variable declarations, implicit assignments, procedure declarations, and do-loop constructs) and filing them into the correct scope.
 Certain constructs requires additional handling, such as _unrolling_.

 ### Symbol Table and Scope Creation